Omoze5/Facial-Expression-Detection/README.md

 ### Result:

 The project aims to output the accuracy and other performance metrics of the model in detecting various facial expressions.
-During the training, the model experienced overfitting which was avoided using Batch Normaliaion and the weight decay parameer.
+During the training, the model experienced overfitting which was avoided using Batch Normaliaion and the weight decay parameter.